hyperledger/iroha-2-docs/src/guide/configure/peer-configuration.md

 cover the `PUBLIC_KEY` and `PRIVATE_KEY` later when we talk about [public key cryptography](keys.md).

-The remaining options are for tuning Iroha, so you don't need to worry about them at this stage.
+The remaining options are for fine-tuning Iroha, so you don't need to worry about them at this stage.
 Once you are familiar with the necessary basics, check
 [Iroha Configuration Reference](https://github.com/hyperledger/iroha/blob/iroha2-dev/docs/source/references/config.md)